 Stockholm is known as the city on the water, and there are many floating hotels to choose from if you plan on extending your trip.
 This friendly and laid-back city has an array of 3 and 4star hotels from basic right up to luxurious.

-Budget travellers are met with an extensive choice of hostels with complimentary WIFI, communal areas, and fully fitted kitchens for self-service needs.
-Groups can find several self-catered apartments within the city centre and on the outskirts.
+Budget travelers are met with an extensive choice of hostels with complimentary WIFI, communal areas, and fully fitted kitchens for self-service needs.
+Groups can find several self-catered apartments within the city center and on the outskirts.

 Built up across 14 islands, Stockholm is packed with gorgeous views and attractions.
-Gamla Stan, the historic old town of Stockholm is well worth a visit with its many top-rated restaurants, colourful buildings, and cosy cellar bars.
+Gamla Stan, the historic old town of Stockholm is well worth a visit with its many top-rated restaurants, colorful buildings, and cozy cellar bars.
 Towards Naka nature reserve, is where the lakeside sauna can be found.
 Scandinavians love to sweat their stresses away, and in Hellasgarden you can do just that.

 Similar to that of Buckingham Palace, Stockholm’s Palace also has a changing of the guard ceremony where tourists gather around the palace to watch the march.

 As much as Scandinavians love a good pamper, they also love a good party.
 Stockholm has a vibrant nightlife scene with many parties continuing into the early hours.
 With its many surrounding islands, there are more boat trips available than you could count.
 And, if you don’t really fancy sailing away, you can always enjoy a glass of wine or two on one of the many floating bars.

 The annual Otillo Swimrun World Championships takes place on September 5 – 7, 2021.

 Plan ahead: Book your perfect trip with our Sweden travel guide and destination information.
 Does Sweden require a visa?
 Check the visa requirements before you get caught up during your travel.